 Most likely some of the settlements will be on an inventory basis.
 When this happens, the manufacturer will usually go first to the law firms that have the most cases and do the best job of working up their cases.

 Note that plaintiffs who had revision surgery and/or serious injuries will probably get the highest settlements.

 This too is uncertain.
 Bard and Ethicon jury trials were expected throughout 2020.
-But the COVID-19 crisis caused postponements.6
+Though the COVID-19 crisis caused postponements.6

 The plaintiffs’ attorneys are pressing for things to proceed as quickly as possible.
-And the hernia mesh manufacturers are also anxious for these MDLs to settle to help stem bad publicity.
+Plus the hernia mesh manufacturers are also anxious for these MDLs to settle to help stem bad publicity.

 MDLs are usually beneficial to hernia mesh plaintiffs for the following reasons:

-- The playing field against Big Pharma is evened when all the victims join forces.
+- The playing field against Big Pharma and their army of political lobbyists and attorneys is evened when all the victims join forces.

 - MDLs are efficient because the judge’s pretrial rulings apply to every plaintiff.

 - The negotiation and settlement process is quicker and easier.

 MDLs do have their drawbacks: